 If the ultimate goal of governance, public institutions, and development is to make places thrive, then governance culture and processes need to change to reflect that goal.
-Place certainly does not represent all of the public good and value in a community, but Place as an organizing focus can best help that value be preserved, shared and leveraged.
+Place certainly does not represent all of the public good and value in a community, but place as an organizing focus can best help that value be preserved, shared and leveraged.

 A focus on place supports a culture of leadership to emerge from all levels, inside and outside of government.
 A Placemaking culture challenges everyone to compete to contribute to shared value.
 Bad ideas and privatizing forces are adeptly kept in check or pushed out.
-The more open governance process and culture, enabled by a shared focus on place, is more accessible to all, and more compatible with constructuve participation.
+The open governance process and culture, enabled by a shared focus on place, is more accessible to all, and more compatible with constructive participation.

 No more are places and Placemaking something that government solely delivers for communities.
 When government is project-led, or discipline-led, change is imposed, managed and mitigated.
-When civic infrastructure supports locally directed change, improvement is less defined by ongoing costly services and projects.
+When civic infrastructure supports locally-directed change, improvement is less defined by ongoing costly services and projects.
 Desired change does not need to be as expensive to achieve locally defined goals and can draw on funding from a broader range of sources.
 Space can more easily evolve and adapt and bounce back based on the enhanced network of participants in its management.

 The public realm delivered through a more place-led governance is one that is inherently more open, authentic and culturally vibrant.
 The most self-managed spaces invite and challenge existing and new participants to raise their behavior to contribute to the shared experience.
 Existing members have less fear of the negative impacts of gentrification as new people and investment are attracted only towards supporting the existing communities vision of itself.
 And emerging places are not defined by their design or infrastructure, given to and consumed by citizens, but by their locally-defined uses and values.